G-ram/Tank-Attack/README.md

 #Setup
 The .jar file should not be moved from the folder.
 Simply click on it and wait for it to launch.
 Plug in a game controller and play.

 ####Note: This program has only been tested on a Mac with a Mac-compatible joystick controller (Logitech).
-Windows and Linux may be limited.
+Compatibility with Windows and Linux may be limited.